 Other wins may include having your company pay for your MBA, parental leave, or a sabbatical before you leave.
 If you like your company, another win may include getting reassigned to an easier role with less of a drop in pay as you would have expected.

-It’s easier to walk away from maximum money when you are winning than when you are losing.
-Think about an NFL player retiring after winning a Super Bowl.
-When you’re losing, there’s an inherent desire to prove to yourself and your detractors that you can succeed.
+It's easier to walk away from maximum money when you are winning than when you are losing.
+Think about an NFL player retiring after winning a Super Bowl or a tennis player after winning a major.
+When you're losing, there's an inherent desire to prove to yourself and to your detractors that you can still succeed.

-Making Maximum Money Will Not Make You Happier
+Making Lots Of Money Will Not Make You Happier

-One of the goals I have from the posts below is to make you question your pursuit of making maximum money.
+One of the goals I have from posts like the ones below is to make you question your pursuit of making maximum money.

 - Scraping By On $500,000 A Year: Why It's So Hard To Escape The Rat Race